Colendonck and the Youncker's Plantation

 Above: John Ward Dunsmore’s interpretation of the 1655 attack on Colendonck.
 Painted for the 1916 Title Guarantee and Trust Company calendar.

 Documents written shortly after Van der Donck’s death confirm that Van der Donck and Mary, his wife, were not alone at the settlement.
-In November of 1655, documents from New Amsterdamin’s orphanage refer to three recently deceased men, Jan Mewes, Evert Jansen, and Jan Gerritsen, who were “living at Verdoncx.”
+In November of 1655, documents from New Amsterdam’s orphanage refer to three recently deceased men, Jan Mewes, Evert Jansen, and Jan Gerritsen, who were “living at Verdoncx.”
 The entry noted that they perished in the “late disaster,” which is surely a reference to the 1655 raid on Colendonck.11 In January of 1656, a paper was presented to Peter Stuyvesant stating that a native Wiequaeskeck man was working at Colendonck to look after Van der Donck’s cows.12 And a statement provided to the court of New Amsterdam by Mary Van der Donck refers to a pair of bibles belonging to Catalyntie Verbeeck “which the Indians took from Ver Doncks house.”13 If Verbeeck’s bibles were in the Van der Donck house, perhaps she was also living at Colendonck.
 And In 1667, “Ytie Hendricxsdr” appeared before the magistrates of Albany and declared that she was one of three sisters that was “taken prisoner by the Indian barbarians on the land of Van der Donck on the east side of the [Hudson] River.”14 Perhaps the Hendricks sisters were living with their family somewhere near the Van der Donck household.
 Even with just fragmentary records, it is clear that Colendonck was a settlement of multiple individuals and families.
-It is therefore possible that there were more structures in Colendonck than previously believed in order to house all these people.
+It is therefore possible that there were more structures in Colendonck than previously believed in order to house these people.

 1652 Petition of Adriaen Van der Donck